What is EMDR Therapy and How Does It Work?

 The stress-relieving strategies implemented in EMDR makes it effective and successful among the world.
 EMDR does not let emotional upsetting take place again after or during the therapy sessions.

 This therapy basically works on the exposure of thoughts or memories without having a psychological stress.
 With time and continued therapy sessions, the therapy works on decreasing the impact of negative memories and thoughts from the mind.

 Benefits of EMDR Therapy

-EMDR Therapy consists of eight different patterns that are accomplished in around12 multiple sessions.
+EMDR Therapy consists of eight different Phases that are generally accomplished in around 12 multiple sessions.

 Phase 1: History and Treatment Planning

 During phase 1, the therapist accesses you on the basis of your history.
 After assessing, decides the flow of treatment process.
 This assessment and evaluation phase also consists of identification possible trauma and traumatic memories to specify the treatment plan.